The town of Baltinglass may be small, but, surprisingly, it’s one of the most popular day-trip destinations from Dublin.

 Baltinglass Abbey is the most famous attraction in the village.
 The abbey was founded in 1148 as a monastery.
 By the early 16th century, it was one of the richest abbeys in the country.
-Things, however, changed drastically, and by the 1536 the abbey was shut down.
-Today these ruins are one of the prominent examples of Romanesque and Gothic architectural style.
+Things, however, changed drastically, and by the 1536 the abbey was supressed.
+Today these ruins are one of the prominent examples of Romanesque and Gothic architectural styles.

 Saint Mary’s Church

 Saint Joseph’s Church

-Older sibling of Saint Mary’s Church, Saint Joseph’s Church also appeared in the village in the 19th century, about 20 years earlier.
+An older sibling of Saint Mary’s Church, Saint Joseph’s Church also appeared in the village in the 19th century, about 20 years earlier.
 And like Saint Mary’s Church, it astounds its visitors with the Gothic Revival style.

 Other Historical Buildings

 Baltinglass is known as the Heritage Town that boasts many archaeological sites and buildings.
 Some of them, such as Baltinglass Courthouse, Baltinglass Library, and the McAllister Monument, cluster in the heart of the town.

 Germaines of Baltinglass

 A visit to the Irish village of Baltinglass isn’t complete without savoring some of the local delicacies.
 And what better place to do it than Germaines.
 This family-run pub offers some of the best homemade dishes in the village along with its cozy Irish ambience.

 Horans Bar and Restaurant

 For a chance to meet locals, look no further than Horans Bar and Restaurant.
 This 1881-year building is set on Main Street.
 It serves traditional dishes with a signature Irish twist.